meika loofs samorzewski

 Posts on Narcissism & Psychopathy

 Post that mention narcissists or psychopaths Casewell’s Jaspers, but meika’s Deleuzian Bergsonism.
-Posts that are about narcissists or psychopaths Series of posts on Worlding and the labour theory of value (but really about narcissists and our value to police them).
-Posts that are about how narcissists and psychopaths differ from similar looking behaviours on that self-centred spectrum the sky pool…
+Posts that are about narcissists or psychopaths Series of posts on Worlding and the labour theory of value (but really about narcissists and our need to police them). to police to care On the appearance of a living buddha in Hobart, Tasmania Worlds of difference: Esther Vilar’s The…

 Continue reading...